-The Gopher Tortoise can reach lengths of more than 35cm (13.78 inches) and weigh over 10kg (22.05 pounds).
-There are physical differences between males and females.
-Female tortoises have a flattened bottom shell, or plastron and small tail, whereas males exhibit a highly concave plastron and large tail.
+The Gopher Tortoise can reach lengths of more than 35 centimeters and weigh over 10 kilograms, and there are physical differences between males and females.
+Female tortoises have a flattened bottom shell, or plastron, and a small tail whereas males exhibit a highly concave plastron and large tail.
 Male Gopher Tortoises also have two visible scent glands beneath the chin.

 The generic name of the Gopher Tortoise, Gopherus, is derived from the word gopher that was used to describe the burrowing habits of this species.
 The species name polyphemus refers to a cave-dwelling mythical creature.